PROFabdalla/PROFabdalla/README.md

 # i am web developer:

-- 🔭 I’m currently working as a Back-end developer in Mighty groups
 - 🌱 I’m currently learning python
 - 👯 I’m looking to collaborate on django
 - 💬 Ask me about what you want